fz172/fanfly/_posts/2025-08-09-dashboard_and_panel.md

 Since I'm using the fuel boost pump system from MWPB, I needed to slightly mod the fuel selector mounting position by enlarging the mounting hole.

 The kit comes with the jig to set the hole size.
-I drilled 4 holes and cleco-ed the jig piece on the leather where fule selector would go, then used a cutoff disc to cut away most of the material.
+I drilled 4 holes and cleco-ed the jig piece on the leather where fuel selector would go, then used a cutoff disc to cut away most of the material.
 Lastly I used a dremel sanding bit to remove all the extra material so the hole cutout was exactly the size I needed.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczP5q242-Z_e1kfFuTCTZhduud4CZ1D9twaBzOEeh4YTiBblhsPiDhvzTS2FTc4rbuaArIwbDnj93KNfmwgH1u-iUNHgNq27yejKjVGxahzac3HKD7I8i63GoZvFjHbq7PbEAX4xom6o2HJFND_XmTABtw=w1780-h2364-s-no-gm?authuser=0)
 _As you can see there are a lot of roughly edges on the hole.
 They will be cut away with a craft knife_